-It’s a fitting programme for the world’s first UNESCO City of Film, and it hands the power of curating a run of screenings all over the city to the people of Bradford themselves.
+Funded by Film Hub North, part of the BFI Film Audience Network, the programme aimed to work with 10 venues around the city host upwards of 25 screening events over one year.
+The project was devised as a fitting programme for the world’s first UNESCO City of Film, handing over the power of curating a run of screenings all over the city to the people of Bradford themselves.